7t4/7t4-galera/README.md

 environment variables or possibly other scheduling systems that use similar conventions.

 By using DNS resolution to discover other nodes they don't have to be specified explicitly.
+Task 1 for the service is the default galera bootstrap node.

 ### Example (Docker 1.13 Swarm Mode)